Vikramarjuna Vijaya: Content

 This work is not an abridged version of Vyasa's Mahabharata, but, rather, a recreation of the original in the cultural context of Karnataka and the religious context of Jainism.
 The relatively less dominant and slightly Machiavellian role given to Krishna is a major change.

 Pampa was the court poet of Chalukya King Arikesari, a Rashtrakuta feudatory.
 The work acquires a historical significance because of the equation made by the poet between Arjuna and Arikesari his patron king belonging to the Ganga dynasty.
-This work was trendsetting in Kannada both in terms of subject and the form.
+This work was trendsetting in Kannada in terms of both subject and form.